newjersey/navigator.business.nj.gov/README.md

 need access to AWS credentials to make Cognito API calls.
 These variables are expected by the feature test runner to exist in a file called `./scripts/env.sh` which should not be checked into source control.

-### Schemas
+### UI Display Content

-The `./web/schemas` folder holds the [react-jsonschema-form](https://github.com/rjsf-team/react-jsonschema-form) schema for our onboarding form.
-The task `npm run make-schema-types` compiles this into a TypeScript type system for use in our code.
+The `./web/display-content` folder holds files that define the user text for:
+- `industry.ts` - how industry names looks

 ### Roadmaps